 Fragmentation

-There are two type of fragmentation methods one which will overwrite a section of the previous fragment and the other method which will completely overwrite a fragment.
+There are two type of fragmentation methods, one which will overwrite a section of the previous fragment and the other method which will completely overwrite a fragment.

 In both of these methods, an attacker sends malicious traffic that is split into such small pieces that it does not trigger the NIDS; this is successful against NIDS that don’t reconstruct packets before checking them against the signature rules.